 As a Center for Independent Living, CILCP is mandated by the federal government that at least 51% of the Board be people with significant disabilities.
 If you are interested in being on the CILCP Board, please complete the form.

-Cathy Eichelberger Long, Vice President
+Cathy Eichelberger Long, Secretary

 Cathy was born December 23rd although parents planned for the birth to occur in late March.
 Due to early arrival and the need to gain weight and receive oxygen support to continue to breathe, Cathy grew up totally blind.
 She said that probably was the only time she was ever under-weight!
 Educated at Overbrook School for the Blind, Philadelphia, PA.
 Graduated from Overbrook in 1972.
 Went to business school in Pittsburgh PA and then worked as a clerical worker in the Medical transcription pool at Holy Spirit Hospital for four years and then for the Commonwealth of Pennsylvania for thirty-five years.
 Cathy lives independently in her home as a widow with two young male cats—Smokey and Bandit.
 She has been a strong advocate for most of her life.
 If you do not want to know what she thinks, do not ask her.

 Lynn Dorundo, Treasurer

 Lynn graduated from West Perry SH in 1994 and earned an Associates degree in Accounting from HACC while working full time.
 In 2003 she was diagnosed with a spinal cord tumor.
 She had it removed and continued working at Capital Blue Cross in the Tax Department.
 In 2010 she had a reoccurrence and the removal of that tumor left her paralyzed.
 Lynn worked with a non profit Spinal Cord Tumor Association (SCTA) for several years before she began volunteering at the CILCP.